openrewrite/rewrite-docs/docs/recipes/io/quarkus/updates/core/quarkus37/changemavencompilerannotationprocessorgroupidandartifactid.md

 | `Boolean` | overrideManagedVersion | *Optional*.
 If the new annotation processor has a managed version, this flag can be used to explicitly set the version on the annotation processor.
 The default for this flag is `false`. |  |
 | `Boolean` | enforceManagedVersion | *Optional*.
 If the new annotation processor has a managed version, this flag can be used to explicitly set the version on the annotation processor with the version of the managed dependency.
 The default for this flag is `false`. |  |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.ChangeMavenCompilerAnnotationProcessorGroupIdAndArtifactIdExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---